sleepyboy123/SleepyExpense/README.md

 database.py is used to create expense.db

-1) DELETE non existent record does not return error
-2) UPDATE
-3) /Help
+1) /Help
-4) View total expenses
-5) Work on a monthly user budget
+2) Work on a monthly user budgets